AndBible/docs-wiki/FAQ.md

 Our recommended options:
  - consider buying a cheap Android tablet device (however, preferrably with most recent Android version) to take advantage of our app.
 For something like 50-100€ you will get more than enough power to run our app (yes, it does not need to be that powerfull).
+Tablet device is best suited for using And Bible as you will surely appreciate the extra cm²s it provides when studying the Bible with multiple windows.
  - You could run the app on Windows 11 (it runs Android apps)
  - You could install [MEmu](https://www.memuplay.com/) or [BlueStack](https://www.bluestacks.com/) to run it emulated on older Windows versions or Mac OSX
  - For iPhone, there is another sword-based app, called PocketSword, that you might want to try.